Nice to meet you.

 - Kastle Review, Melissa G.

-One of the things I loved about Honeywell Forge Visitor and Contractor Management is the effortless check-in process.
+One of the things most spoken about Honeywell Forge Visitor and Contractor Management is the effortless check-in process.
 Contractors and visitors can walk up to an iPad kiosk, enter their details, and get their instant badge printed without any manual interference.

-The system also sends out instant notifications to the right authorized person when someone arrives, which means I never have to guess who is on-site.
+The system also sends out instant notifications to the right authorized person when someone arrives, which means users never have to guess who is on-site.

-Data tracking was another benefit of the platform.
-I used it to log visitor activity at a chemical plant.
-The ability to export reports with just a few clicks made compliance and record-keeping much simpler for my teams.
+Data tracking is another benefit that gets strong mentions in reviews of the platform.
+Users appreciate how easy it is to log and monitor visitor activity—especially in high-security environments like industrial sites or chemical plants.
+The ability to export reports with just a few clicks is often highlighted as a major time-saver, making compliance and record-keeping much more manageable for operations teams.

 "The program is easy to use.
 We use it to control visitors to our chemical plant.
 Contractors can use an iPad to log in, and I receive a message when they are on site.
 Contractors or visitors never lose much time; it's easy to use and quick but still thorough.
 It's also easy to export data to see how many visitors you had on a day or to see how many hours contractors worked in a week.
 I really like the application and wouldn't want to use anything else for this.